risk-first/website/Complexity-Risk.md

 Luckily, most good languages include cryptographic libraries that you can include to mitigate these [Complexity Risks](Complexity-Risk) from your own code-base.

 This is a strong argument for the use of libraries.
-But, when should you use a library and when should you implement yourself?
+But, when should you use a library and when should you code-your-own?
 This is again covered in the section on [Software Dependency Risk](Software-Dependency-Risk).

 ### The Environment